yantxs/pokedex-desafio/README.md

 ### Routes

-Below the ENDPOINTs of API
+Below, the ENDPOINTs of API

 | METHOD | ENDPOINT |RETURN |
 | ------ | ------ | ------ |